hnuzhy/CV_DL_Gather/transfer_learning/Semi-Supervised_Learning.md

 ### ▶for Rotation Regression (3D Object Pose)
 `We here also collect supervised learning based Rotation Regression (a.k.a.
-3D Object Pose) methods`
+3D Object Pose, or Camera Viewpoint Estimation) methods`

 #### Supervised Learning